PreEmptive logo

 So, Jack wasn’t a clear win for the development community.
 But even so, Google doubled down on it, announcing that they would only support Java 8 language features for developers using the Jack toolchain.
 This incentivized developers to migrate to Jack, but the community reaction wasn’t positive.
 In essence, it backfired.

-In March 2017, Google relented by deprecating the Jack toolchain and migrated Java 8 support into the core toolchain.
+In March 2017, Google deprecated the Jack toolchain and migrated Java 8 support into the core toolchain.

 Why is this history important?
 First, it shows how dedicated Google is to building performance and how far it will go to get it.
 Second, it explains how we came to have the build toolchain of 2017: